Cosmian/kms_snowflake_native_app/CONTRIBUTING.md

 2. Go to the web page of your fork and click \"Create pull request\" to send your changes for review.

-    ::: todo
-    if you are using GitHub, you can uncomment the following paragraph

     Find more detailed information in [creating a PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).